ShengQuanZhou/challenge/subsummary.md

 One entry (since withdrawn) tackled this in an ingenious way by adding an extra layer of regime switching, however this put the number of tuneable parameters over the limit.
 It also couldn’t address the other problem, which is that the inverse-gamma distribution is extremely noisy, with huge spikes, and the variance is undefined.
 The result is that the model (and its $R^2$ score) only converges over simulations of thousands of years, and even then is sensitive to whether the selected time period contains a certain spike.

-One entry used a stochastic volatility approach, however after testing the model did not agree with q-variance to the required standard.
+A few entries have used a stochastic volatility approach, however after testing the models did not agree with q-variance to the required standard.
 We therefore have no firm winner, but a number of close entries (Wilmott magazine to announce later).

 Now, as shown in the competition announcement, the q-variance curve fits the average variance of S&P 500 stocks to a very high level of accuracy.
 So if conventional models of volatility can’t fit the quantum model, then they can’t fit volatility.
 That is the real quantum conundrum.